kubicorn/kubicorn/test/README.md

 The e2e tests are designed to introduce confidence that `kubicorn` is working as expected.
 We use the infrastructure testing suite [charlie](https://github.com/kris-nova/charlie) to test our infrastructure.

-At this time e2e tests are not ran automatically for CI, but rather ran ad-hoc until we can harden our process.
+At this time e2e tests are not run automatically for CI, but rather ran ad-hoc until we can harden our process.
 All cloud credentials will need to be valid, and set in order to run the e2e tests.
 You can find out more about which environmental variables need to be set in the [environmental variables cheat sheet](../docs/envar.md).